Our Bargaining Team Elections

 All Interpreters in the bargaining unit whose primary working language is not Spanish or Russian.

-Candidates for bargaining team positions in Election Groups 1-8 will be nominated and elected by WFSE members in the LAP bargaining unit who reside in the counties specified for each Election Group.
-The Interpreter’s primary residential address shall be used to determine which Election Group an Interpreter belongs to.
-Only in cases where the Interpreter does not have a primary address shall post office mailing boxes be used for the basis of determining Election Group membership.
-If an eligible Interpreter lives outside of the State of Washington, they shall be considered part of the Election Group with the county geographically nearest to their primary residence address.
+Candidates for bargaining team positions in Election Groups 1-7 will be nominated and elected by all WFSE members in the LAP bargaining unit.
+The interpreter’s primary residential address shall be used to determine which Election Group an interpreter belongs to.
+Only in cases where the interpreter does not have a primary address shall post office mailing boxes be used for the basis of determining Election Group membership.
+If an eligible interpreter lives outside of the State of Washington, they shall be considered part of the Election Group with the county geographically nearest to their primary residence address.

-Candidates for bargaining team positions in Election Group 9 will be nominated and elected by all WFSE members in the LAP bargaining unit.
-To be eligible to be nominated and run for a position in election group 9, the candidate’s primary working language cannot be Spanish or Russian.
+Candidates for bargaining team positions in Election Group 8 will be nominated and elected by all WFSE members in the LAP bargaining unit.
+To be eligible to be nominated and run for a position in Election Group 8, the candidate’s primary working language cannot be Spanish or Russian.

 -